watson/airplayer/README.md

 ## Example CLI Usage

-Simply install module globally and run the `airplayer` command with the file you want to play as the first argument.
+If you install the module gobally, simply run the `airplayer` command with the file you want to play as the first argument.

 The `airplayer` command will look for an Apple TV on your local network.
 When one is found, it will start playing the chosen video.